-The Office solicited comments regarding specific steps that a user should take to demonstrate she has made a good faith, reasonable search.
-The Office also solicited comments regarding the filing requirements for the user to submit a notice of noncommercial use and for a rights owner to submit a notice objecting to such use.
+After soliciting public comments through a notice of inquiry, the Office is proposing regulations identifying the specific steps that a user should take to demonstrate she has made a good faith, reasonable search.
+The proposed rule also details the filing requirements for the user to submit a notice of noncommercial use and for a rights owner to submit a notice objecting to such use.

 The instructions on how to request an ex parte meeting are available here.
 Meeting requests must be received no later than 11:59 p.m. eastern time on March 18, 2019, and all meetings must take place no later than Friday, March 22, 2019.
 The Office will not consider requests to hold meetings after that date.